mozilla/cargo-vet/book/src/performing-audits.md

 computes all the possible approaches and selects the smallest one.

-You can, of course, choose to add one or more unvetted dependencies to the `unaudited` list instead of auditing them.
+You can, of course, choose to add one or more unvetted dependencies to the `exemptions` list instead of auditing them.
 This may be expedient in some situations, though doing so frequently undermines the value provided by the tool.